pytorch/audio/README.md

 ![TorchAudio Logo](docs/source/_static/img/logo.png)

 > [!NOTE]
-> **We are in the process of refactoring TorchAudio and transitioning it into a
+> **We have transitioned TorchAudio into a
 >  maintenance phase.
-This process will include removing some user-facing
+This process removed some user-facing
->  features: those features are deprecated from TorchAudio 2.8 and will be removed in 2.9.
+>  features.
+These features were deprecated from TorchAudio 2.8 and removed in 2.9.
->  Our main goals are to reduce redundancies with the rest of the
+>  Our main goals were to reduce redundancies with the rest of the
 >  PyTorch ecosystem, make it easier to maintain, and create a version of
 >  TorchAudio that is more tightly scoped to its strengths: processing audio
 >  data for ML.
 Please see